oVirt/ovirt-site/source/community/user-stories/users-and-providers.html.md

 <div class="parner-block">
 [![R01](/images/logos/R01.png)](http://r01.ru/)
 [Registrar R01](//r01.ru/) - registrar of domain names, belongs to a group of companies Hosting Community.
 The company became the first accredited registrar in the national domain RU and today offers a wide range of professional services, being one of the leaders in the number of registered domains .RU, .SU and .RF.

+For more on oVirt professional services and integrators, read the [IT Novum case study](https://www.ovirt.org/community/user-stories/it-novum-case-study/).

 </div>

 <div class="parner-block">